Invasion of cooperation in scale-free networks: Accumulated vs. average payoffs: Introduction

 In this paper, we performed computer simulations of the evolution of cooperation in scale-free networks where the initial population is all defectors but cooperators can spontaneously arise by mutation.
-In these simulations, we tested two commonly adopted fitness functions: accumulated payoff and average payoff.
+In these simulations, we tested two commonly adopted fitness functions: accumulated payoff and average payoff, while the average degree of nodes is systematically varied.
 The purpose of this study is to reveal the microscopic and macroscopic behaviors of the cooperators' invasion into the network, and how they differ between the two fitness assumptions.